jackcohen5/be-template/docs/EJECTION.md

 4. Update the jwtAuthorizer in the [serverless.yml](../serverless.yml) with the issuerUrl and audience of your Firebase project.

+## Setup Firestore

+1. Enable Firestore in your Firebase project.

 ## Setup branch protection

 1. Add a new branch protection rule on your repo's main branch in Github, requiring the CI Github Action checks to pass before any merges can occur.